Islandora/documentation/docs/installation/install-a-demo.md

 # Docker Demo

-This demo is loaded with sample content and configurations to demonstrate features of Islandora and provide a starting point for exploration.
+This demo, available to download [here](https://drive.google.com/file/d/1mA3sLIoqYlSlUgvJ0N05NpCQJ0nW6N1m/view?usp=sharing), is loaded with sample content and configurations to demonstrate features of Islandora and provide a starting point for exploration.

+Download [this file](https://drive.google.com/file/d/1mA3sLIoqYlSlUgvJ0N05NpCQJ0nW6N1m/view?usp=sharing) and follow the instructions in the README (also shown below).
 Thanks, and happy building!

 Requirements